-Requirements on data quality are formulated in the corresponding Target Requirement Document (TRD) (TRD GHG, 2017) (Reference ID D4).
+Requirements on data quality are formulated in the corresponding Target Requirement Document (TRD) (Reference ID D4).

-The main purpose of this document is to describe the satellite-derived CO2 and CH4 greenhouse gas (GHG) ECV data products for users of these data products.
+The main purpose of this document is to describe the satellite-derived CO_2 and CH_4 greenhouse gas (GHG) ECV data products for users of these data products.

 Note that this document does not contain a description of the retrieval algorithms which have been used to generate these products.
-These algorithms are described in a separate document (Reference ID D5): Algorithm Theoretical Basis Document (ATBD) (ATBD GHG, 2018).
+These algorithms are described in a separate document (Reference ID D5): Algorithm Theoretical Basis Document (ATBD).

 Note also that this document does not contain detailed validation results.
-Detailed data quality and validation results are reported in a separate document (Reference ID D6): Product Quality Assessment Report (PQAR) (PQAR GHG, 2018).
+Detailed data quality and validation results are reported in a separate document (Reference ID D6): Product Quality Assessment Report (PQAR).

 Table 2: Overview CO_2 products.
-"CRD#" indicates the Climate Data Record Number.
-CRD1 has been released in 2017 and CDR2 in 2018.
+"CRD#" indicates the Climate Data Record (CDR) Number.
 Level 2 (L2) products contains information for each individual satellite footprint (ground pixel) whereas Level 3 (L3) products are gridded /averaged spatially and temporally.
-If CDR# is 1&2 then this means that the product has not been updated for CDR2, i.e., the product is still the latest version.